rikudi/rikudi/README.md

 ## Hello, I'm Riku Kaartoaho! 👋
 👨‍🎓 Bachelor of Engineering at Metropolia University of Applied Sciences
-🤓 Video game, movie & music enthusiast
+🤓 Passionate about video games, movies, and music
 🌱 Aiming for continous growth & improvement
 👯 Looking for collaborations and opportunities